hughrun/lette.rs/README.md

 ### From executable

 1. download `letters` executable from [the latest release](https://github.com/hughrun/lette.rs/releases/latest)
+2. Add to PATH, either:
+   1. save the executable file to somewhere like `/usr/local/bin` or `/usr/bin`; or
-2. symlink to somewhere on your `PATH`: `sudo ln -s /FULL/PATH/TO/letters /usr/local/bin`
+   2. save the executable file somewhere else and symlink to somewhere on your `PATH` e.g. `sudo ln -s /FULL/PATH/TO/letters /usr/local/bin`

 ## Dependencies